 How to Register:

-We require your donations to purchase and maintain group equipment, including water tanks, pots/pans, firewood, use of land, supplies for stewardship project etc. Also new this year, the donation amount will be set at $35/person, for the entire weekend of activities.
+We require your donations to purchase and maintain group equipment, including water tanks, pots/pans, firewood, use of land, supplies for stewardship project etc. Also new this year, the fee will is set at $40/person, for the entire weekend of activities.
 Your food, shelter, and personal comforts are not included.
 We also ask participants to contribute towards our pot luck dinner we have on Saturday.
 Some workshops may have a cost to cover materials; such workshop costs will be specified on the schedule.
 If you are able bodied, you are also expected to help with camp chores such as: camp clean up, splitting firewood, setting up washing stations, cleaning outhouses, etc. You will be sign up for a work crew upon arrival.